ahosny333/test-gpio/README.md

 ## Getting Started

-These instructions will give details on how to create simple project using TivaWare library and code composer studio to Initialize and use GPIO in EK-TM4C1294XL LaunchPa
+These instructions will give details on how to create simple project using TivaWare library and code composer studio to Initialize and use GPIO in EK-TM4C1294XL LaunchPad

 ### Prerequisites